Skip to content

 Content Type

-By defualt fetch() does not have any default content type header to match the behavior of the built-in fetch.
+By default fetch() does not have any default content type header to match the behavior of the built-in fetch.

 All functions derived from createPostClient (eg: fetch.post(), fetch.put()) will use the default content-type header application/json.